 In 1991, the Pew Fund for Health and Human Services in Philadelphia (Pew Fund) was created to serve as the primary vehicle through which The Pew Charitable Trusts supports health and social service organizations in the Philadelphia region.
 The program focuses its assistance on organizations that serve some of the most vulnerable members of the community – disadvantaged children, youth, and families; adults with multiple, complex issues such as those related to homelessness and mental health; and the frail elderly.

 Since its inception, the Pew Fund has awarded more than $190 million to approximately 300 nonprofit organizations in Philadelphia and neighboring Bucks, Chester, Delaware, and Montgomery counties.

 The Philadelphia metropolitan area is home to large numbers of people in need.
 The organizations that directly serve these vulnerable individuals are making a difference every day through their compassion, commitment to evidence-based best practices, and the ability to continually learn from experience.

-Since even the most effective organizations can benefit from strengthening themselves, the Pew Fund has partnered with the OMG Center for Collaborative Learning to offer capacity-building support to help program grantees become more results-oriented, financially secure, and able to adapt to new demands.
+Since even the most effective organizations can benefit from strengthening themselves, the Pew Fund has partnered with the Equal Measure to offer capacity-building support to help program grantees become more results-oriented, financially secure, and able to adapt to new demands.

 Pew Fund Grantmaking Schedule

 To apply for a grant from the Pew Fund, nonprofit organizations must first submit a Letter of Intent (LOI) that follows the posted guidelines and schedule.

 - Programs serving the frail elderly: The LOI announcement was issued in summer 2014 and the application period is now closed.
-Grants will be awarded in March 2015.
+Grants were awarded in March 2015.

 - Programs serving children, youth, and families: The next LOI announcement will be issued in summer 2015, with grants awarded in March 2016.